tylerww91/web-goblin-fighter/README.md

 Additional considerations:

+## HTML

+1. im going to need 3 main containers

+-   1 that is just a battle log that displays the damage dealt to the opponent and the user
+-   1 that holds a scoreboard to keeps track of the user's HP, and stars gained for defeating enemies.
+As well as the user sprite/img (Mario)
+-   The last container will hold the input/button that add opponents, the opponents themselves and the remove dead opponents button

 -   Ask: which of your HTML elements need to be hard coded, and which need to be dynamically generated?
 -   Consider your data model.
     -   What kinds of objects (i.e., Dogs, Friends, Todos, etc) will you need?